 Use this page to learn about the major legislative changes TABC implemented to license types and fees on Sept.
 1, 2021.
 You will find the following information on this page:

 What Happens Sept.
 1 and What You Need To Do

 License and Permit Types

-On Sept.
-1, all current TABC-licensed businesses will be operating under the new license and permit structure in the Alcoholic Beverage Code.
-To determine the impact on your business, we’ve created a chart showing how certain current licenses will change and be merged into a new license structure.
+To determine the impact on your business, we’ve created a chart showing how certain current licenses will change and be consolidated into the new license structure.